 For more info and a ten year plan, please see my letter to our neighbors.

 My name is Eliza Factor.
 I am novelist and disability advocate.
 My husband is a lawyer and rock hound.
 Here is a picture of him and our three children taking a walk around the campus of my son’s boarding school.
 You many notice Felix’s wheelchair.
 That’s due to cerebral palsy.
 He’s autistic, too.

-In preparation for when we can all live together again, we have just bought this beautiful house with the maples and the misty field.
+In preparation for when we can all live together again, we have just bought a beautiful house in Hyde Park.
 Why am I announcing this so publicly?
 Because we hope to start a farm that will be open to the community.